-One of the perks of NYC waterfront restaurants in Brooklyn is that you get stunning views of Manhattan’s iconic skyline.
+One of the perks of waterfront restaurants in Brooklyn is that you get stunning views of NYC’s iconic skyline.
 Giando on the Water is the perfect example, you can see the One World Trade Center in all its glory while enjoying a romantic dinner date.

-An Italian restaurant you already know to expect warm pasta dishes that will leave you satisfied and loaded with carbs.
+An Italian restaurant, Giando on the Water makes warm pasta dishes that will leave you satisfied and loaded with carbs.
 I’ll admit the prices seem a little inflated for the food, but ultimately you’re paying for the location and charm.

-Giando on the water is one of the best waterfront restaurants in NYC for events, so if you’re planning a wedding, baptism or any other celebration you should consider them as an option.
-This also means you should verify their open for dinner service before heading out that way, and while you’re on the phone make a reservation (they’re strongly recommended).
+Giando on the Water is also one of the best waterfront restaurants in NYC for events, so if you’re planning a wedding, baptism or any other celebration you should consider the restaurant as a venue.
+This also means you should verify they’re open for dinner service before heading out that way, and while you’re on the phone make a reservation (they’re strongly recommended).

 Address: 400 Kent Ave, Brooklyn, NY 11249

 Timeout Market is a collection of some of the best waterfront restaurants in NYC all mish-mashed into one building.
 By bringing 20+ unique dining experiences together under one roof, Timeout has made choosing a place to eat so much easier.

 The views of Manhattan are some of the best in the game.
 With the market offering so many food options, it’s seamless ordering whatever you’re in the mood for and then snagging a table outside facing the water.